valkey-io/valkey-io.github.io/index.markdown

 sectionid: homepage

 download_ctas:
-  - odis
+  - valkey

 ctas:
     post: ' source on GitHub'

-headline: "Odis makes it easy to find whatever you need in all of your data."
+headline: "Valkey makes it easy to find whatever you need in all of your data."

-long_description: "Odis is a community-driven, open source SOMETHING ELSE."
+long_description: "Valkey is a community-driven, open source SOMETHING ELSE."

-callouts_head: "The Odis project's principles for development"
+callouts_head: "The Valkey project's principles for development"
 callouts_class: list-features
 callouts_id: principles
-callouts_leader: 'When we (the contributors) are successful, Odis will be:'
+callouts_leader: 'When we (the contributors) are successful, Valkey will be:'

 callout_button:
-    title: I want to know more about Odis
+    title: I want to know more about Valkey
     url: /blog

 sidebar: